justyntemme/razor/README.md

 - `enabled` - Whether preview is enabled (default: `true`)
 - `position` - Position of preview pane: `"right"` | `"bottom"` (default: `"right"`)
 - `widthPercent` - Width as percentage of screen (default: `33` for 1/3)
-- `textExtensions` - File extensions to preview (default: `[".txt", ".json", ".csv", ".md", ".log", ".xml", ".yaml", ".yml", ".toml", ".ini", ".conf", ".cfg"]`)
+- `textExtensions` - File extensions to preview as text
+- `imageExtensions` - File extensions to preview as images (supports PNG, JPG, GIF, BMP, WebP, HEIC)
 - `maxFileSize` - Maximum file size to preview in bytes (default: `1048576` = 1MB)
+- `markdownRendered` - Whether to render markdown by default (default: `true`)

 When you click a file with a supported extension, the preview pane opens on the right.
 JSON files are automatically formatted with indentation.
+Markdown files can be toggled between raw and rendered view.
 Press Escape or navigate away to close the preview.

+The preview pane can be resized by dragging the left edge.

 ### Keyboard Shortcuts